kubeflow/mpi-operator/ROADMAP.md

 # Roadmap of MPI Operator

 This document provides a high-level overview of where MPI Operator will grow in future releases.
+See discussions in the original RFC [here](https://github.com/kubeflow/mpi-operator/pull/159).

 ## New Features / Enhancements